William Addison (VC)

-William Robert Fountaine Addison VC (18 September 1883 – 7 January 1962) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+William Robert Fountaine Addison (18 September 1883 – 7 January 1962) was an English Anglican priest and army chaplain.
+He was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

-The Reverend William Addison was educated at Robert Mays School, Odiham, Hants, and as a young man worked as a lumberjack in Canada.
-After studying at Salisbury Theological College, he was ordained in 1913 and became curate of St Edmund's Church, Salisbury (now closed).
+William Addison was born in North Warnborough, Hampshire, on 18 September 1883 to William Grylis Addison and Alice Addison.
+He was educated at Odiham Grammar School, Odiham, Hants.
+The family moved to Kent when he was 13, leading British government authorities to believe he had been born in Kent until the error was revealed by the chair of the Odiham branch of the Royal British Legion.
+After his father's death in 1904, he moved to Canada, where he worked as a farmer and a lumberjack.
+He returned to England in 1909 and became a farmer in Devon, saving up money to train for the priesthood.
+He entered Salisbury Theological College in 1911, and was admitted as a student in theology at Durham University (to which Salisbury was an associated theological college) in Easter term 1912, passing the first year examination in theology in the same term.
+He was ordained at Salisbury Cathedral in May 1913 and became curate of St Edmund's Church, Salisbury (now closed).

 First World War

 Upon the outbreak of First World War, he volunteered for the Army Chaplain's Department.
-He became a Temporary Chaplain of the Forces, 4th Class in the Army Chaplain's Department, British Army, when the following deed took place on 9 April 1916 at Sanna-i-Yat, Mesopotamia, for which he was awarded the VC "for most conspicuous bravery":
+He became a Temporary Chaplain of the Forces, 4th Class in the Army Chaplain's Department, British Army, and was 32 years old when the deed took place on 9 April 1916 at Sanna-i-Yat, Mesopotamia, for which he was awarded the VC "for most conspicuous bravery":